incubyte/incubyte.github.io/content/blog/refinements-in-ruby.md

 1. **Limited Scope**: Unlike monkey-patching, which alters a class’s behavior globally, refinements allow changes to be confined to specific contexts.
 This reduces the risk of breaking code in other parts of your application.

-1. **Better Code Isolation**:Refinements ensure that method modifications do not leak out and affect other classes or libraries unintentionally.
+1. **Better Code Isolation**: Refinements ensure that method modifications do not leak out and affect other classes or libraries unintentionally.
 With refinements, you can safely modify the behavior of third-party libraries without worrying about conflicts.

 1. **Safer Library Usage**: Libraries can define refinements to tweak core class behaviors for internal use without impacting their users’ code.
 This leads to more reliable and maintainable libraries.